betarelease/blog_posts/2018-02-16-delivering-healthcare-continuously.markdown

   - continuous Delivery
   - CD
 ---
 (This post is the second and final part of a two-part blog and focuses on continuous delivery.
-[Previous post](http://betarelease.github.com/who-knew-healthcare-is-hard/) is )
+[Previous post](http://betarelease.github.com/who-knew-healthcare-is-hard/)
 Given that the healthcare environment has such strict regulatory requirements and legal boundaries it is a challenge in itself to write good software that fits the bill.
 We also were looking to make this a seamless experience for our customers.
 Our platform was composed of a few parts:
 * a mobile app that works on both iPhone/Android,